Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 #### Configure the TodoListService-ManualJwt project

-1. Open the solution in Visual Studio 2013.
+1. Open the solution in Visual Studio.
 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService-ManualJwt`.